-In this post, we'll define what a CDN is, what its primary purpose is, how it works, and how to use one.
-Then we'll explore some platforms that include a built-in CDN, like CMS Hub, as well as third-party CDN providers that can help you create a fast website or speed up an existing one.
+In this post, we'll define CDNs, their purpose, how they work, and how to use them.
+Then we'll explore some platforms that include a built-in CDN, like the Free CMS Hub, as well as third-party CDN providers that can help you create a fast website or speed up an existing one.

-A content delivery network, shortened to CDN, is a distributed system of servers designed to deliver web content as quickly as possible.
+A content delivery network, often called a CDN, is a distributed system of servers designed to deliver web content as quickly as possible to end-users.

 This is where a CDN comes to the rescue.
 Rather than have one server send content from Denver to Boulder, Boston, and Tokyo, the CDN will tap different servers in the network that are closest to each visitor to deliver the assets.

 What is the primary purpose of a content delivery network?

 The primary purpose of a content delivery network is to deliver any type of digital content efficiently and securely to visitors, no matter where they are in the world and no matter what type of device they’re using.